AndreyPodlesni/stm32l4-octospi-esp-psram64h-mmap/README.md

 - Interface: Quad SPI (4-4-4)
 - Max PSRAM clock supported: 133 MHz

+The board I used is a Bluepill (LQFP64 package).
+Using a heat gun, soldering iron, and a microscope, I removed the original MCU and successfully soldered the STM32L4Q5CGT6 in its place.

 The ESP-PSRAM64H is compatible with APS6404L-3SQR,
 and the memory-mapped configuration follows the same principles.